roshankulkarni/node-speed/README.md

 ## Request Validation Framework

 'Front Validation' is a powerful tactic for defensive programming which helps you write robust web services.
 NodeSpeed strongly encourages you to define validation rules for each REST API that you implement.

-It provides you a way to specify front-validation rules along with route that is defined in your application.
+For each route defined in your application, you can specify a bunch of validation rules which are to be applied when the HTTP request hits the framework.
 Validation rules are specified using a 'Object Schema Definition'.
-We use the powerful Joi framework which offer Object-schema based validations.
+We use the powerful
+Joi framework which offer Object-schema based validations.

 Validation rules (schemas) can be put in this directory:

 	application/validators/

 Each such schema file specifies the validation rules using the Joi schema format.
 For example:

 	var Joi = require('joi');
 	module.exports = {
 		cookies: {